Nature and Culture through

 After having studied Nature through the training of mountain leader, I trained in Valaisan Heritage at the UNIL...

-Of course, nature was present long before man, but since he settled in our regions, culture has followed in his footsteps.
+It is true that nature was present long before man, but since he settled in our regions, culture has followed in his wake.

 And unless you climb very high to flirt with the peaks, man's imprint is practically omnipresent in the Valais landscape.

-Valais Nature & Culture will help you discover these irrigation canals which brought water from the glaciers to the vineyards, orchards and pastures as early as the 14th century.
+Valais Nature & Culture will help you discover the bisses, the irrigation canals that brought water from the glaciers to the vineyards, orchards and pastures as early as the 14th century.

 Although sometimes vertiginous, clinging to the rocky walls of the side valleys, they are well secured and easy to access.